hughesevoanth/glsmr/README.md

 9. weights_variable: column name indicating the designated weights variable.
 As of yet not fully integrated into package.
 10. sd_outlier_cutoff: the number of SD or IQR units to use as a cutoff threshold.
 SD uses means, IQR uses medians.
 11. sd_or_iqr_cutoff: the string "iqr" will use median and IQR unit distances, all other string values would use means and SD unit distances.
+12. message: if TRUE a verbose list of each step that glsmr() takes will be printed to screen.
+13. return_models: a binary TRUE of FALSE if you want each of the complete data models run, returned to the user.
+Set to FALSE, if you are iterating over many features and just want the summary statsitics, as the resulting object can be very big.